GramuByto/GodotSimpleEventSystem/README.md

 ![image](https://github.com/GramuByto/GodotSimpleEventSystem/assets/64369270/3e878036-678f-4ca4-988a-80ec9e8788bf)

-After adding a listener, assign the node where you want a function to be called and apply the values leading to that function
+After adding a callable, assign the node where you want a function to be called and apply the values leading to that function

 ![image](https://github.com/GramuByto/GodotSimpleEventSystem/assets/64369270/c47a46e0-6812-4718-92f6-d45078471a24)